This program is life changing. After eating so incredibly for a month, I can't imagine eating any other way.

 Beyond simply being a mechanism for conveying calories, food is a source of special ingredients than can prevent and treat disease and transform your health.
 These are called phytonutrients – special plant chemicals that are not calories, protein, fat, carbohydrates, vitamins and minerals, but special molecules that interact with your biology, special molecules that act like switches on your DNA to heal your body.

 Food contains information that speaks to our genes, not just calories for energy.
-We are learning from research in the field of nutrigenomics, that good “talks” to our DNA switching on or off genes that lead to health or disease.
+We are learning from research in the field of nutrigenomics, that food “talks” to our DNA switching on or off genes that lead to health or disease.
 What you eat programs your body with messages of health or illness.

 For example, a recent scientific review of the effects of glucomannan, a soluble fiber derived from the Asian potato like tuber, Amorphophallus konjac, and its effects on obesity establishes the value of traditional foods as medicine.